-Prior to joining Newmark, Patton was co-founder of an aviation parts company.
+Prior to joining Newmark, Jones was co-founder of an aviation parts company.
 He lived and worked in London and Hong Kong and was responsible for sales in 33 countries.
 The company grew 9,200% in three years and was the winner of numerous business awards: It ranked No. 1 in “Houston’s 100 Fastest-Growing Businesses” in 1999 by the Houston Chronicle, ranked No. 7 in Dun & Bradstreet and Entrepreneur magazine’s “Hot 100, America’s Fastest-Growing New Businesses 1999,” and was recognized as having one of the aviation industry’s best web sites by Forbes Magazine in 2000.
-Additionally, Patton’s past work experience includes single-family patio home development, energy trading and serving as an international sales manager for a Fortune 500 tech firm.
+Additionally, Jones’s past work experience includes single-family patio home development, energy trading and serving as an international sales manager for a Fortune 500 tech firm.

 Partial Client List